COM 3300 NEWS REPORTING

 SPC 3210 ORGANIZATIONAL COMMUNICATION

 Four hours.
-Successful completion of Effective Communication SLO A. This course focuses on the principles of communication within a variety of organizational structures.
+Prerequisite: Successful completion of Effective Communication SLO A. This course focuses on the principles of communication within a variety of organizational structures.
 Students will explore and discuss research on communication networks, how information is processed within systems, and the relationship between communication and organizational culture and climate.
 Gen Ed: SW (Aw, Ap), EC-B

 SPC 3450 PUBLIC RELATIONS WRITING